 Summer Season: Locomotive Demonstrations

-Golden Spike National Historic Site is home to the steam locomotives Juptiter and No. 119.
+Golden Spike National Historical Park is home to the steam locomotives Juptiter and No. 119.
 These are replicas of the originals that met at Promontory Summit on May 10th, 1869 for the wedding of the rails ceremony.
 They operate daily from May 1st through mid-October, except on boiler wash days.
-Demonstration runs start at 10:00am with the arrival of the Jupiter followed by the arrival of the No. 119 at 10:30am.
-Both locomotives do a demonstration run at 1:00pm and then depart for the Engine House at 4:00pm (No. 119) and 4:30pm (Jupiter).

 Summer Season: Big Fill Loop Trail Ranger Program